Employment and unemployment

 Weights

-- Weights are calculated using registered place of residence of population (until now actual place of residence was used in the calculation).
+- Weights are calculated using registered place of residence of population (before 2021 actual place of residence was used in the calculation).
 The change was made because starting with 2021 the CSB does not provide statistics on the resident population by their actual place of residence anymore.
 Territorial statistics of LFS still will be prepared by the actual place of residence of population.

 - Ogre is classified as city under state jurisdiction (due to administrative-territorial reform, which became effective as of 1 July 2021).
 As well as the number of Ogre residents is also additionally used in weighting to improve accuracy on statistics of Ogre.